mewais/HeterogeneousKubernetesCluster/README.md

-# My Personal Kubernetes Cluster
+# Heterogeneous Kubernetes Cluster
-This is my attempt at creating a high availability kubernetes cluster using a bunch of old machines I had or have recently obtained.
+This is my attempt at creating a high availability, heterogeneous kubernetes cluster, consisting of CPUs (ARM and x86_64), FPGAs, GPUs, and storage.
+This is still a work in progress, so be careful when using.
 I tried to script as much as I can of the process itself.
-This assumes that the our subnet is 10.10.0.0/16
+This assumes that the our subnet is 10.10.0.0/16.

 This was tested using Ubuntu Server 18.04, it has the following topology:
 - 3 master nodes, providing high availability if one or more fails, these nodes also host the etcd service, and they use keepalived for load balancing which gives them a virtual master IP.
-The number of masters can easily be increased or decreased by adding/deleting `master-0n_setup.sh` files and modifying the priority numbers in them.
+The number of masters can easily be increased by adding/deleting `master-0n_setup.sh` files and modifying the priority numbers in them.
-- 3 worker nodes that also serve as storage nodes, these serve as normal workers, but they also host GlusterFS cloud storage for persistent storage across our cluster.
-These can also be easily increased by running `storage-worker_setup.sh` on more nodes.
-Unfortunately they cannot be decreased as the minimum for GlusterFS and Heketi is 3 nodes.
+- 3 worker nodes that also serve as storage nodes, these serve as normal workers, but they also host Ceph cloud storage for persistent storage across our cluster.
+These can also be easily increased by adding more `storage-worker-xx` to the `hosts` file and running `worker_setup.sh` on them.
+By default, ceph will use `/dev/sdb` on all `storage-worker-xx` nodes, if you want to change the disks you will have to modify `deployments/storage/gen_devices.sh` or `deployments/storage/devices.yaml`.
-- 4 worker nodes.
-Just like before, the number of those can also increase or decrease by running `worker_setup.sh` on more or less nodes.
+- 4 worker nodes, the number of those can also increase or decrease by adding/removing them to the `hosts` file and running `worker_setup.sh` on them.
+- 3 FPGA nodes, currently this was only tested with Xilinx UltraScale+ SoCs, which include ARM64 processors as well as the FPGA.
+Note that for those to work correctly, the Linux kernel has to support certain kernel modules and network options, you can find a linux config file in `utils/linux-xlnx/defconfig` that works well for kernel version 4.14.0.
+As usual, the number of nodes can be increased or decreased like any other worker node

 ## How to setup
 - run `git clone https://github.com/mewais/KubernetesCluster.git && cd KubernetesCluster`